-Sleep Dentistry of Portland is home to experts in advanced dental procedures, so you don’t have to be referred out to yet another office and specialist.
+Sleep Dentistry of Portland offers advanced dental services with in- office experts, meaning you don’t have to be referred out to yet another office and specialist.
 The treatments listed below are all done in-house with optional sedation by the highly-trained dentists you already know and trust in our Portland, OR office.

 If a tooth has untreated decay, In severe cases, it can become infected.
 Sleep Dentistry of Portland may perform a root canal in order to save the tooth.

 Perhaps because of the pain associated with a toothache, root canal treatment has an unpleasant reputation.
 However, a root canal is a vital and effective option for saving a tooth, and the level of discomfort is typically in line with a filling and other more routine dental treatments.
-In addition to a local anesthetic, sedation dentistry makes the experience even easier with different levels of relaxation available for you and your doctor to choose from.
+In addition to a local anesthetic, sedation dentistry at our clinic in Portland makes root canals even easier, with different levels of relaxation available for you and your doctor to choose from.

 Even knowing that you will be comfortable during a root canal, you may still be wondering why the procedure is necessary.
 Ultimately, the complexities of the tooth structure are part of what makes severe decay so challenging.